masciugo/genealogy/README.md

 ### Test as documentation

 A rich amount of test examples were written using the RSpec suite.
 Beyond the canonical testing purpose I tried to make the test output as human readable as possible in order to serve as auxiliary documentation.
 Just type *rake* to run all of them and get the output in a pleasant format.
+To best understand genealogy features I recommend to read first the query methods test outcome (`rake specfile[spec/genealogy/query_methods_spec.rb]`) which was build on [this pedigree]()